pryley/wordpress-versions/README.md

 Easily switch between multiple versions of WordPress.
 Each WordPress version has its own versioned test environment for running unit-tests against.

+If you use homebrew to manage your local server installation, I highly suggest [brew-php-switcher](https://github.com/philcook/brew-php-switcher) to easily switch between PHP versions.

 In the following examples, we assume the following:

 - local DocumentRoot is: `~/Sites`